DaneVass/BARtab/README.md

 If this is smaller than the length of the constant region, partial matches at the _beginning_ or _end_ of the sequence are accepted.
 This is particularly useful in case of random fragmentation.
 In bulk mode, reads can be filtered for containing either upconstant (`up`), downconstant (`down`) or both (`both`) with the parameter `constants`.
-In single-cell mode or when `contstants` is set to `all`, reads are filtered in all three ways.
+When `contstants` is set to `all`, reads are filtered in all three ways.
 Fastq files of trimmed sequences are concatenated.

 Example for trimming options: